Bayesian Conversations: Introduction

 Another instance of interactive communication is the interactive bilateral trade model developed by \cite{mao2022interactive}.
 However, in contrast to our approach, Mao's study adopts a mechanism design perspective, investigating communication protocols emerging as equilibria of a specific game.
 Additionally, \cite{Koessler2022long} investigates information design in a long cheap talk game, but they do not assume player commitment as we do.

 \paragraph{Computer science literature.} The interactive communication is studied in Computer Science in settings such as Yao's communication complexity model \cite{andrew1979some}, information complexity \cite{braverman2012interactive} and secure multi party computation \cite{basu2022geometry}.
-Unlike our model, they do not have a strategic component.
+Unlike our model, these settings do not have a strategic component.

 \paragraph{Feasible posterior distributions.} Finally, there is a line of work that investigates the set of possible joint posterior belief distributions of a group of agents \cite{dawid1995coherent, arieli2021feasible, he2022private, stanis2021maximal, Krzysztof2020bounds}.
 In this work, we are also interested in the joint posterior belief distributions that can be generated by communication protocols.
 Our study differs from previous work in two ways: (1) previous studies have focused on multiple agents' beliefs about a common state, whereas our focus is on the beliefs of two agents about each other's private type; (2) previous studies consider arbitrary information structures, whereas we specifically consider the communication protocol of Bayesian conversations.